CausalML/LongTermCausalInference/minimax/Readme.txt

 script `surrogate.py' and the R script `ridge.R` to specify the dimensions of X, S1/S3, and the number of neurons in the first hidden layer of the neural network.
-After making these edits, run `./run_all.sh` first, then execute `R --no-save --args < evaluate.R' to generate the result for that cell.
+After making these edits, run `R --no-save --args < data.R` first, then run `./run_all.sh`, finally execute `R --no-save --args < evaluate.R' to generate the results for that cell.